Table of Contents

 If you’re planning a trip to Turks and Caicos and asking yourself, “Should I go to North and Middle Caicos?” – the answer is a resounding YES.

 Below, you’ll find all the details you need to plan a fantastic day trip to North and Middle Caicos.
 But if you have the time to spend a couple of nights off the grid, we highly recommend taking the kids to Dragon Cay Resort.
 It’s a one-of-a-kind adventure, you won’t regret it.
+(That’s why we include a two-day side trip to Middle Caicos on our curated Turks and Caicos itinerary for families).

 Step One: TCI Ferry to North Caicos